jfbouzereau/explorer/README.md

 Launch the application, and drag a file containing a dataframe saved by R in binary format.

+##### MINITAB file

+Launch the application, and drag a MINITAB file (extension mtw).

 ##### SAS file

 Launch the application, and drag a SAS file (extension sas7bdat) in uncompressed format.

 ##### SPSS file

-Launch the application, and drag a file containing a dataset saved by SPSS in uncompressed format.
+Launch the application, and drag a file containing a dataset saved by SPSS in uncompressed format (extension sav).

 ##### Stata file

-Launch the application, and drag a file containing a dataset saved by Stata 8 or higher.
+Launch the application, and drag a file containing a dataset saved by Stata 8 or higher (extension dta).

 ##### dBase file

 Launch the application, and drag a dBase file.
-The file extension must be ".dbf" .
+The file extension MUST BE ".dbf" .

 ##### Web file